Battling Recession With Data and Analytics

 While a recession is not yet underway, many business leaders are preparing for the possibility of one in 2023 by developing contingency plans to mitigate the potential for any negative impacts on their businesses.

-While the prospect of an economic downturn or recession can be daunting for businesses of all sizes, it’s possible to navigate tough times and even emerge more assertive on the other side with the right strategies and tools.
+While the prospect of an economic downturn or recession can be daunting for businesses of all sizes, with the right strategies and tools, it's possible to navigate tough times and even emerge more assertive on the other side.

 Preparing for a recession could include reducing costs, streamlining operations, diversifying revenue streams, and securing additional funding.
-It’s also essential for businesses to stay current on market trends and closely monitor economic indicators to respond quickly and effectively to any changes in the business environment.
+Businesses must also stay current on market trends and closely monitor economic indicators to respond quickly and effectively to any changes in the business environment.

-Data and analytics are among the most powerful tools at a business’s disposal.
-In this article, we’ll cover the primary ways you can leverage both to survive and thrive in an economic downturn.
+Data and analytics are among the most powerful tools a business can use.
+In this article, we'll cover the primary ways you can leverage both to survive and thrive in an economic downturn.

 What can business leaders do to weather the “recession storm”?